otrv4/otrv4/otrv4.md

 OTRv4 introduces a user profile.
-The user profile contains the Cramer-Shoup long term public key, signed information about supported versions, a signed profile expiration date, and an optional transition signature.
+The user profile contains the Cramer-Shoup long term public key, signed information about supported versions, a signed profile expiration date, and a singed optional transition signature.

 Each participant maintains a user profile for authentication in the DAKE and for publication.
 Publishing the user profile allows users to repudiate their